ramazancetinkaya/FileExtensionConverter/README.md

 ###

-Use of the information in this project is at your own risk.
+Use of the information and code in this project is entirely at your own risk.

 ## Support
 If you encounter any issues while using this class, or if you have any questions or feedback, please feel free to open an issue on the repository's issue tracker.
 I will do my best to assist you as soon as possible.